-In July, we released a modest start to Components AI.
-This is an ambitious and long-term project we've been working on aimed at exploring two questions:
+In July of 2019, we released a modest start to Components AI.
+We've been working on exploring two questions:

 If we lived in a world where every possible iteration of a design was already built - what would your workflow be to define what you’d ship?
 What tools would you use to sift through all of this generated noise?
 A common critique around generative / procedural design output is that it’s too overwhelming.
 Too many choices.
 This is a valid consideration when thinking about the ergonomics of a tool or interface.
 But, through a different lens, the overwhelming amount of potential solutions exist, regardless if a piece of software is generating them or not.
 What do we need to make total generative space more manageable to explore?